PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-13 10:21:58
+Last updated: 2024-04-13 10:25:54
-Random Quote: "Cap'n Cook?"
-That's not you?
-Like I said, no one is looking for you. - Walter White
+Random Quote: You will never walk again... but you will fly.  -  Bloodraven